 Metro Transit, which annually provides 70 million bus trips, offers a handy, low-cost way to get around.
 Fares range from $0.50 to $3.25, depending on time of day and route.
 Take a bus up and down Nicollet Mall for free.

 Taxi service is available anywhere in the metro area.
 Catch a taxi at the Minneapolis Convention Center and any hotel, or call ahead for service.
 Uber is also available in Minneapolis.

-Visitors and Minneapolitans all round also use Uber, Lyft, HourCar and Zipcar to get around the city.
-Another cheap alternative is Metro Transit buses, where on certain holidays such as Saint Patrick’s Day and New Year’s they offer free rides to patrons.
+Visitors and locals alike use Uber, Lyft, HourCar and Zipcar to get around the city.
+Another cheap alternative is Metro Transit buses, where on certain holidays such as Saint Patrick’s Day and New Year’s Eve, free rides are available.

 Downtown Minneapolis has a unique skyway system, located one floor above ground, offering enclosed travel between buildings.
 More than 9 miles of glass-enclosed walkways connect hotels, shopping, sports and entertainment venues, restaurants and parking ramps, which means pedestrians can travel in climate-controlled bliss.